mikkotenni/publictransportation/README.md

 share it so it can be useful for others.\
 [GitHub/mikkotenni](https://github.com/mikkotenni) is also obviously one.

+# Notes

+Lines this application is listing are sorted simply in alhabetical order.
+It's difficult to say would it make sense to sort them by colors as the meaning of it is unclear.
+Also, as user is able to filter lines, listing is just a starting point.

 # Getting Started with this application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).